The ultimate guide to kitesurfing in Sri Lanka

 FAQs

-Still, have some questions related to kite spots in Sri Lanka or just something related to kitesurfing Sri Lanka?
-Then have a look below:
+Still have questions related to kite spots in Sri Lanka or just something related to kitesurfing Sri Lanka?
+Then take a look below:

 What is the most suitable kitesurfing equipment when traveling to Sri Lanka?

-If you travel in the winter season, you should bring kites from 12 to 16 meters.
-And in the summer season, kites from 7 to 10 meters are ideal, depending on your weight.
-Sometimes, in the summer season (from May to September), the wind could get up to 30 knots, so better you be ready just in case because you wouldn’t want to fly away!
+If you travel during the winter season, kites ranging from 12 to 16 meters are recommended.
+In the summer season, which spans from May to September, kites between 7 to 10 meters are ideal, depending on your weight.
+Occasionally, wind speeds during the summer can reach up to 30 knots, so it’s advisable to be prepared for varying conditions.

-In the winter season, the wind is always relatively consistent with 14-18 knots, during which a smaller kite (less than 12 meters) works best.
+During the winter season, the wind is consistently around 14-18 knots, making smaller kites (less than 12 meters) preferable.

 What do I need to bring?

-How to get from the airport to the main kite spots in Sri Lanka?
+How do I get from the airport to Kalpitiya?